pantor/frankx/README.md

 ## Documentation

+We have a generated documentation at [pantor.github.io/frankx/](https://pantor.github.io/frankx/).
+Moreover, you can find multiple examples for both C++ and Python in the [examples](https://github.com/pantor/frankx/tree/master/examples) directory.
 We will add a more detailed documentation once frankx reaches v1.0.
-However, you can find multiple examples for both C++ and Python in the [examples](https://github.com/pantor/frankx/tree/master/examples) directory.
-We also try to add more examples over time.

 ## Development